-The talented couple would go on to direct well over one hundred and fifty productions during the course of a 43 year career.
+The talented couple would go on to direct approximately two hundred productions during the course of a 43 year career.
 After directing the Shelton High School Drama Club for eight years, the couple founded the highly successful Youth CONNection Players in 1983, a summer theater company for high school and college students, and their life in the theater culminated when they founded Center Stage Theatre in 2005, building a small community theater into a thriving non-profit with a half million dollar budget.

 Along the way, Gary was recognized by Long Wharf Theatre as an Outstanding Theatre Educator as well as the Shelton Jaycees who named him Educator of the Year in the late 1980s.
 As a couple, Gary and Fran have been recognized for their service to the community, having received the Silver Seal Award from the Valley Chamber of Commerce and the Millennium Award, given by the City of Shelton.
 Additionally, they were recognized by the Lower Naugatuck Valley Boys and Girls Club with the Raymond P. Lavietes Service to Youth Award in 2009, and they were inaugural honorees, inducted into the Shelton High School Hall of Fame in 2017.